USS K-2 (SS-33): 1914

 K-2 was initially assigned to the 3rd Division, Submarine Flotilla, Torpedo Flotilla, Atlantic Fleet, as of 2 February 1914.

 The batteries in the submarine failed just two months after the sea trial and Rear Admiral William Nelson Little was court-martialed for accepting the submarine, even after problems with the batteries were recognized.

 The submarine got underway and cleared the Boston Navy Yard, on 5 June 1914, and reached the New York Navy Yard, Brooklyn, New York, the following day, whereupon she drydocked for overhaul.
 With her work completed, she cleared the yard, on 4 July, and proceeded north to Newport, Rhode Island.
 Getting underway on 28 July, she shuttled to Buzzard's Bay, Massachusetts, before returning to Newport.
 She the visited Provincetown, Massachusetts, before returning to Newport.
 Departing on 22 September, she proceeded to Groton, Connecticut, where she remained until September 26.
 Returning to Newport, that same day, she remained until 5 October, when she got underway for Napeague Bay, New York, and making her return to Newport, on 10 October.
-While she was enroute back into Newport, on 9 October, K-2 detached from the 3rd Division, Submarine Flotilla, Torpedo Flotilla, Atlantic Fleet, and was assigned to the newly-organized 4th Division.
+While she was en route back into Newport, on 9 October, K-2 detached from the 3rd Division, Submarine Flotilla, Torpedo Flotilla, Atlantic Fleet, and was assigned to the newly-organized 4th Division.
 Clearing Newport, on 15 October, the submarine arrived later that day at the Submarine Base, New London, Connecticut.
 She remained there until 3 December, when she returned to Newport, before making her way back to New London, on 8 December.
 After a cruise, she cleared New London, on 10 December, and arrived at the New York Navy Yard, on 12 December.
 The boat drydocked at the yard and remained there into January 1915.